roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

 ### Custom `statistic!` function
 Thus far, the only function employed for the purpose of saving the population history was the built-in [`DenseGillespieAlgorithm.saveonestep!`](@ref) function, which in this case saves the mutation burden, prevalence, and population size over time.
 However, given the intricate population structure of the model, it may be beneficial to consider saving additional statistics that extend beyond mere numbers over time.
 For this example, we are interested in saving the allele frequencies of the mutated allele per position over time.
 This necessitates the definition of a custom `statistic!` function.

-The initial step is to incorporate an additional function call into the existing functions `updateps_death!` and `updateps_birth!` of the form `updatestats_death!(ps, par, fey_index)` and `updatestats_birth(ps, par, offspring_index)`, respectively.
+The initial step is to incorporate an additional function call into the existing functions `updateps_death!` and `updateps_birth!` of the form `updatestats_death!(ps, par, fey_index)` and `updatestats_birth!(ps, par, offspring_index)`, respectively.
 This allows us to modify the new statistic that we wish to utilise at each event, rather than recalculating it from the current population state after every full time step, which is the usual process.

 !!! tip "Empty functions"
     In the event that there is no intention to update the statistical data at each stage, it is nonetheless recommended that the function call `updatestats_event!` be retained in order to ensure the flexibility and reusability of the code.
 In the absence of a required function, the implementation of a generic function of the form